 Cultural Alliance of Maine Pilot Project

-The Cultural Alliance of Maine (CAM) pilot project was born during the COVID-19 pandemic, which starkly illuminated that Maine lacks structures to enable the cultural sector to learn, organize, and act as a unified statewide community.
+The Cultural Alliance of Maine (CAM) was born at the front end of the COVID-19 pandemic, which starkly illuminated that Maine lacks structures for its important cultural sector to foster learning, organizing, acting and advocating as a unified statewide community.

 Press for CAM!